 When was the last time you threw out everything you own?

-Totally kidding…sort of.
+I am kidding.
 De-cluttering your space can make a huge difference!
-If your living room is full of photos from 2011, knick-knacks picked up from various bars (hello plastic alligator from Brother Jimmy’s) and seven candles from Anthropologie, it’s probably time for you to take a hard look at your decorations and think about what you really want to showcase.
+If your living room is full of photos from 2011; knick-knacks picked up from various bars (hello plastic alligator from Brother Jimmy’s) and seven candles from Anthropologie; it’s probably time for you to take a hard look at your decorations and think about what you really want to showcase.

 Throw in an accent wall

 Buy a plant.
 It’s not hard.
-Having some greenery in your apartment a)makes you seem more adult and b)makes your space looks better and more complete.
-As an added bonus it’s great for your mindset if you live in a concrete jungle to be able to come home and see something resembling nature at the end of the day.
+Having some greenery in your apartment)makes you seem more adult, and b)makes your space looks better and more complete.
+As a bonus, it’s great for your mindset if you live in a concrete jungle to be able to come home and see something resembling nature at the end of the day.

 Don’t change your furniture – change the accessories

-I love to tell people to invest in a high-quality neutral colored couch – I personally own grey.
-But every six months I change out my throw pillows and the blanket that rests over my chaise.
-This summer I wanted something floral.
+I love to tell people to invest in a high-quality neutral colored couch – I own grey.
+But every six months, I change out my throw pillows and the blanket that rests over my chaise.
+This summer, I wanted something floral.
 Last year I wanted royal blues and purples.
 You can get great throw pillows on places like Target without breaking the bank, and these small changes allow you to feel like your space is being reimagined.

-This is also a great way to make your space brighter during times of the year when there is less natural sunlight coming in.
-When the sun doesn’t set until 7:30 pm, you might not care about having bright throw pillows as much, but in the winter when it starts to get dark at 4:00 pm, coming home to a splash of yellow has the power to instantly brighten your mood.
+It is also a great way to make your space brighter during times of the year when there is less natural sunlight coming in.
+When the sun doesn’t set until 7:30 pm, you might not care about having bright throw pillows as much, but in the winter, when it starts to get dark at 4:00 pm, coming home to a splash of yellow has the power to brighten your mood instantly.

 But know when to say goodbye

 Sometimes that giant sectional you bought just isn’t made for your new 600-square-foot home.
-Know when a piece just isn’t going to work – and when you’re replacing it, think about buying something that can fit into your current space, but also potential future spaces.
-If you buy a smaller couch, you can always get a loveseat or chairs when you move into a new space, but if you buy something that’s too large from the get-go, your space will always look like it’s bursting at the seams and make you feel like the walls are closing in.
+Know when a piece just isn’t going to work – and when you’re replacing it, think about buying something that can fit into your current space, but also potential future areas.
+If you buy a smaller couch, you can always get a loveseat or chairs when you move into a new space, but if you purchase something too large from the get-go, your area will always look like it’s bursting at the seams and make you feel like the walls are closing in.